aangelalvarez/X/README.md

 9. Log out if you wish

-The program executes an input-validation algorithm, that in order to prevent code injections, it also executes password encryption
+The program has an input-validation algorithm Passwords are encrypted